sambitmishra0628/AR-PRED_source/Readme.md

 ## Instructions for Running AR-PRED (Active and Regulatory site PREDiction)

 The code for AR-PRED is written in Perl and MatLab and tested on a 64-bit Linux machine (RHEL, release 6.8).
-It is designed to be run on a Linux machine of similar or higher OS configuration.
+It is designed to be run on a Linux machine of similar or higher configuration.
 A set of specific instructions is provided below to execute AR-PRED.

 ### A. Software
 Download and install the following software